Free-Form Variational Inference for Gaussian Process State-Space Models: Free-Form Variational Inference

 where $p(\mby_{1:T}, \mbx_{0:T}, \mbf_{1:T}, \mbu \g \mbZ)$ is the joint distribution in \cref{eq:joint-sparse} and $q(\mbx_{0:T},\mbu,\mbf_{1:T})$ is our proposed approximate joint posterior, which we define as

 It is easy to show that the \gls{ELBO}, as defined in \cref{eq:elbo}, is a lower bound on the log marginal likelihood, i.e., $\cL_{\text{ELBO}} (q) \leq \log p(\mby\g\mbZ)$.
+We see that our joint variational posterior over state trajectories $\mbx_{0:T}$, inducing variables $\mbu$ and latent function values $\mbf_{1:T}$ in \cref{eq:proposal_ufx} uses the conditional prior over the latent function values in \cref{eq:proposal_f}.
+This is, of course, an assumption and limits the flexibility of our approximate posterior.
+However, all previous scalable variational approaches to \glspl{GPSSM}, such as \acrshort{VGPSSM}, \acrshort{IGPSSM}, \acrshort{PRSSM} and \acrshort{VCDT}, have made the very same assumption.
+Indeed, these types of approximations where the conditional prior is used to define the join variational posterior have become customary and \textit{necessary} to avoid the cubic time complexity of inference in \gls{GP} models.
+See \cref{sec:discussion} for further discussion on the limitations of our approach.

-Furthermore, the definition of our variational distribution above, where we used the conditional prior in \cref{eq:proposal_f}, will yield an inference algorithm that alleviates the cubic time complexity on the number of observations and, therefore, scales up to large datasets.
-Crucially, our proposed joint variational distribution in \cref{eq:proposal_ufx}, will allow us to derive an \emph{optimal} variational distribution $q(\mbx_{0:T},\mbu)$ in free-form, without imposing any parametric constraints over it and, instead, represent it via samples.
+Nevertheless, our proposed joint variational distribution in \cref{eq:proposal_ufx}, will allow us to derive an \emph{optimal} variational distribution $q(\mbx_{0:T},\mbu)$ in free-form, without imposing any parametric constraints over it and, instead, represent it via samples.
 We will describe this in the next section.